|IEEE/ACM International Symposium on Cluster, Cloud, and Internet Computing|

 CCGrid Mission: "To be an equal opportunity global conference featuring high quality and high impact research."

-The CCGrid symposium series serves as a major international forum for presenting and sharing recent research accomplishments and technological developments in the field of cluster, grid, and cloud computing.
-The emphasis is placed on the use of cluster, cloud and grid systems in scientific, industrial and commercial applications.
+The CCGrid symposium series serves as a major international forum for presenting and sharing recent research accomplishments and technological developments in the field of Cluster, Cloud, and Internet computing paradigms.
+The emphasis is also placed on the use of Cluster, Cloud and Internet computing paradigms, systems, technologies in scientific, industrial, social, educational, government, business, and commercial applications.

 The conference encourages the participation of researchers, developers, and users from academia, industry, laboratories, and commerce.
 The conference features leading authorities in strategic technologies as keynote speakers to set/drive an agenda for the future research and applications.